axon10/dark-matter-mining/README.md

-## WHAT: Determining biosynthetic gene clusters from metagenomic DNA sequencing data.
+## Our goal: to determine biosynthetic gene clusters of plant-aiding bacteria from metagenomic DNA sequencing data.